 He’d never get around to them.

 By 2007, both B.E.D. and Duvet were being bombarded by the hoi polloi.
-The official Sex and the City Bus Tour had made driving by B.E.D.—which didn’t even have a marquee—a designated stop along with Magnolia Bakery and the sex toys shop where Charlotte once purchased the vaunted “Rabbit” vibrator.
-Now visitors to B.E.D. and Duvet during this era were all of the sudden becoming a little less... cool.
+The official Sex and the City bus tour had made driving by B.E.D.—which didn’t even have a marquee—a designated stop, along with Magnolia Bakery and the sex toys shop where Charlotte once purchased the vaunted Rabbit vibrator.
+Now, visitors to B.E.D. and Duvet during this era were all of a sudden becoming a little less... cool.

 A peek at Yelp reviews from 2007 paints a sad but frequently similar picture.
 A sample: “Ok I confess, my girls and I went to BED because we wanted to do that whole Sex and the city [sic] themed NY trip ... complete with our own designated counterparts (I'm Charlotte :p).”
 Still, such an explosive concept like B.E.D. was never going to merely fizzle out.
 It would take tragedy to put an end to the dream.

-His empire becoming too much trouble for him to rule over any longer—not to mention the possibility of lawsuits growing ever more concerning—Hoyos immediately closed New York and Atlanta’s B.E.D. for good and sold his interests in the Miami locale.
+As his empire became too much trouble for him to rule over any longer—not to mention the possibility of lawsuits growing ever more concerning—Hoyos immediately closed New York and Atlanta’s B.E.D. for good and sold his interests in the Miami location.
 He went back to Europe to stay at a friend’s house in Spain where “I basically sat still for six months not even speaking,” he recalls.
-“After shaking probably three millions hands in the previous decade, I’d lost my social battery.”
+“After shaking probably 3 million hands in the previous decade, I’d lost my social battery.”

 Later in 2007, Duvet also faced tragedy when rapper Fabolous was reportedly on the scene as a childhood friend of his was fatally stabbed outside the venue.
 The New York Post reported that over the next two years, the cops were summoned to the club 42 times.
-Then, in December of 2009, a Duvet bouncer (who was incidentally an ex-con) sexually assaulted a woman in one of the club’s bathroom stalls.
+Then, in December 2009, a Duvet bouncer sexually assaulted a woman in one of the club’s bathroom stalls.
 The State Liquor Authority voted unanimously to shutter the joint—which had recently taken the unfortunate name “Club Climax”—for good.

 In the summer of 2011, B.E.D.
 Miami finally whimpered to a close.
-According to Page Six, the final straw was when a Season 2 episode of the Jersey Shore filmed in the once-chic nightclub, “put(ting) a sour taste in the mouths of South Beach elitists.”
-(The nightclub’s website is still online for whatever reason, some optimist apparently still footing the GoDaddy bill.)
+According to Page Six, the final straw was when a Season 2 episode of Jersey Shore filmed in the once-chic nightclub, “put(ting) a sour taste in the mouths of South Beach elitists.”

-Today, Washington Avenue has become a place hip locals rarely visit any more.
+Today, Washington Avenue has become a place rarely visited by hip locals.
 It only has a few remaining major nightclubs like Mansion, and the two-lane street is now mainly packed with tacky T-shirt stands, coffee shops, convenience stores, a Burger King “Whopper Bar” and even a pole-dancing studio.

-Though a few international bed-in-a-bar concepts still remain, the former sites of America’s B.E.D.s have sat vacant for years.
+Though a few international bed-in-a-bar concepts remain, the former sites of America’s B.E.D.s have sat vacant for years.
 Manhattan’s B.E.D. locale was empty and dormant until 2011, when a British theatrical company turned it into a performance space called The McKittrick Hotel.
-Fittingly, they now put on a popular immersive play called Sleep No More.
+Fittingly, the space now hosts a popular immersive play called Sleep No More.